Send Dr. Arnold an Email

 Ms. Young began her research agenda through her involvement in a research project that landed her at Mayo Clinic's Quest for Quality conference.
 There she presented the research that she and her colleagues conducted with mothers post-delivery.
 Most recently, Ms. Young completed a two year term as chair of Leadership Succession for the Lambda Upsilon-at-Large Chapter of Sigma Theta Tau International Honor Society, following service as both vice-president and president of the chapter.
 Ms. Young continues as an active member of our chapter of Sigma Theta Tau, while also a member of the Association of Women's Health, Obstetric and Neonatal Nursing (AWHONN) and a Certified Provider in Healthcare Quality (CPHQ).

 Susan Cheng, Ph.D.
-(Assistant Professor, Public Health) will be presenting at the ASPHO conference this spring:
+(Associate Professor, Public Health) will be presenting at the ASPHO conference this spring:

 Cowell B, Cheng WS, Wang L, Rainusso N, Foster J. Definition of Risk Profile and Toxicities of High-Dose Methotrexate Use in Pediatric Osteosarcoma.
 American Society Pediatric Hematology Oncology, May 1-4, 2019, New Orleans, LA.